 Today, the castle serves as a four-star bed and breakfast, the Norumbega Inn.
 Guests can stay in one of the unique rooms or suites.
 Soak in the property’s impressive panoramic view of Penobscot Bay from the terrace, or take a break in the tranquil garden.

-Book a stay here to fully experience one of the most beautiful castles in Maine.
+Book a stay here to fully experience one of the most beautiful castles in Maine, and indeed among New England castles.

 Address: 63 High St., Camden, Maine, 04843